Forestry sector transition

 Forestry innovation transition trust

 The forestry sector needs time to diversify and move toward a sustainable future.
-Government has placed the transition fund, first announced in December 2019, in trust and topped it back up to $50 million – so it is available for use over multiple years.
-A three-member trustee board oversees spending decisions for the trust.
-The trustees have launched an open call for proposals that will help transform the sector.
+Government has placed $50 million in trust so it is available for use over multiple years.
+A three-member trustee board oversees spending decisions to support projects that align with the new vision for forestry in Nova Scotia.
+Projects focus on accelerating new opportunities to enhance environmental, social and economic values and adoption of new ecological forestry practices.
+The trust will call for proposals three times in 2021-22.
 See more information about the Forestry Innovation Transition Trust.

 A vision for forestry in Nova Scotia

 As part of its mandate to identify longer-term and innovative approaches for the forestry sector, the Forestry Transition Team has developed a new vision for forestry in Nova Scotia.
 This framework will help guide decision making for government and the Forestry Innovation Transition Trust and help prioritize efforts as we move forward.